Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Simulations and Results

 \subsection{LSTM-AE Identifier}

 Fig. \ref{fig:iden} summarised the performance of the attack identification algorithm.
-As shown in Fig. \ref{fig:iden}, the average identification deviation is around 0.01p.u. and most of them are smaller than 0.04p.u..
-As the average normal state angle in the simulation is 0.71p.u., the identification algorithm is accurate and stable under different attack types.
+As shown in Fig. \ref{fig:iden}(a), the average identification deviation is around 0.01p.u. and most of them are smaller than 0.04p.u..
+As the average normal state angle in the simulation is 0.71p.u., the identification algorithm is accurate and stable under different attack scenarios.
 Fig. \ref{fig:iden}(b) tests whether the recovered measurement can bypass the BDD and LSTM-AE detector.
-First, since the identification algorithm filters the measurement noise by \eqref{eq:recover_z}, the noiseless recovered measurement can certainly bypass the BDD.
+First, since the identification algorithm filters the measurement noise by \eqref{eq:recover_z}, the recovered measurement can certainly bypass the BDD.
 Second, due to the existence of regularization in the energy function \eqref{eq:energy_function} and the limit of iteration numbers, only 80\% of the recovered measurement can bypass the LSTM-AE detector.
 Nonetheless, the reconstruction losses are much smaller than those of the attacked measurement, meaning that the recovered measurements are close to the normality manifold defined by the LSTM-AE detector.
+Therefore, the identified attack vector is quite accurate and can be used to guide the hidden and effective MTD algorithm.